seasketch/python-sap-map/README.md

 The magnitude of the SAP value for each pixel is not important, only its value in relation to other pixels, and the portion of the overall value it represents.

 Notice that the polygon that had an importance of 10 yields a pixel with a SAP value of 1.
 This is due to it having a relatively large importance for its small area.
-The sum of the values across the image is 5, so this one pixel represents 20% of the overall value.
+The sum of all pixel values is 5, so this one pixel represents 20% of the overall value or importance.

 ## Reference Publications